-Norfolk is a city located in Virginia.
-With a 2020 population of 242,234, it is the 3rd largest city in Virginia (after Virginia Beach and Chesapeake) and the 95th largest city in the United States.
-Norfolk is currently declining at a rate of -0.38% annually and its population has decreased by -0.23% since the most recent census, which recorded a population of 242,803 in 2010.
-Norfolk reached it's highest population of 307,951 in 1970.
-Spanning over 96 miles, Norfolk has a population density of 4,547 people per square mile.
+Norfolk is a city located in Norfolk City Virginia.
+Norfolk has a 2023 population of 230,163.
+Norfolk is currently declining at a rate of -1.05% annually and its population has decreased by -3.13% since the most recent census, which recorded a population of 237,591 in 2020.

 Norfolk is part of the Hampton Roads metropolitan area which is made up of a total of nine cities and seven counties.
 It is one of the oldest cities in the region, and it is a center of history, culture, and finance.